How to test, adjust and balance HVAC systems

 4. Check pump alignment and rotation.

-5. Clean and set automatic fill valves for required system pressure.
+5. Clean and set automatic fill valves for the required system pressure.

-6. Check expansion tanks to determine that they are not air bound and that the system is completely full of water.
+6. Check expansion tanks to ensure that they are not air-bound and that the system is completely full of water.

 7. Check air vents at high points of systems and determine if all are installed and operating freely (automatic type) or to bleed air completely (Manual type).